 Practical Qualifications for Leaders

 Churches & Pastors: Groups of believers that gather as a church with established leadership are to be pastored by a married couple.
 We do not permit any single person to pastor a general assembly because the Word of God commands us that a bishop/pastor “must be the husband of one wife” (married, and to one spouse) and must “rule his own house well”, which includes being in unity with his spouse (1 Timothy 3:1-2).
 In addition to this, every pastoring couple must meet all of the qualifications spelled out in 1 Timothy 3 and Titus 1.
+If a pastoring couple has children who are old enough to exercise their own free will, they must proven to be submissive.

 Bible Studies and Other Similar Small Groups: If believers (men and women) gather to study and discuss Scripture in a group that is to be facilitated and taught by a leader, that leadership should also be a married couple.
 Why?
 Men should teach and be an example to other men (1 Timothy 2:12, Titus 2:6-8); and women should teach and be an example to other women (Titus 2:3-5).
 In groups of both men and women, there should be a unified, married man and woman leading (Acts 18:26).
 However, in the event that a qualified married couple is truly not available, a single man and/or single woman may lead until God provides ideal leadership through a husband and wife.